Karthick-1905/LUNA-QUALCOMM-EDGE-AI/README.md

 ##  Description

-*LUNA* is a standalone Windows application that empowers podcasters to record, edit, and publish professional-grade audio and video—entirely on-device, with no internet, no latency, and no cloud dependency.
+*LUNA* is a standalone Windows application that empowers podcasters, content creators to record, edit, and publish professional-grade audio and video—entirely on-device, with no internet, no latency, and no cloud dependency.

 Unlike traditional tools like Descript or Adobe Podcast, LUNA prioritizes data privacy, real-time performance, and offline productivity.
 By leveraging Snapdragon X Elite's NPU with quantized deep learning models and mixed-precision inference, it delivers a complete, responsive editing pipeline locally.